About

 Origins

-The PRC developed from three past organisations.
-Firstly, founder Professor Kim H. Veltman was scientific director of The Perspective Unit—which began research work on perspective formally as part of the McLuhan Program at the University of Toronto in Canada (1990).
+The PRC developed from three predecessor organisations associated with Professor Kim H. Veltman.
+The first was The Perspective Unit, where Veltman served as Scientific Director and where formal research on perspective began in 1990 as part of the McLuhan Program at the University of Toronto.

-Legacy non-interactive copies of past websites are here:
+Legacy versions of these earlier websites are preserved here:

 Kim Veltman